realworldocaml/book/en/json.md

 interoperability.

-There are also several similar projects that automate the code generation
-process: [Piqi](http://piqi.org) uses the Google protobuf format, and [Thrift](http://thrift.apache.org) supports many other programming languages and includes OCaml bindings.
+There are also several similar projects that automate the code generation process.
+[Piqi](http://piqi.org) supports conversions between XML.
+JSON, and the Google protobuf format, and [Thrift](http://thrift.apache.org) supports many other programming languages and includes OCaml bindings.

 ### Example: Querying Github organization information